f5devcentral/adaptiveapps/resources/f5xc-aws-icap/README.md

 ## Solution Description

-This solution details the brief deployment steps to replicate the cloud component using the reference example of F5 Distributed Cloud (XC) Managed K8s (mK8s) deployment, as seen in the diagram above, in demonstration of ICAP & Malware services at the CustomerEdge.
+This solution details the brief deployment steps to replicate the cloud component using the reference example of F5 Distributed Cloud (XC) Managed K8s (mK8s) deployment in demonstration of ICAP & Malware services at the CustomerEdge.
 This code can be seen reflected with the high-level diagram below:

 <img src=images/macif.png width="1050" class="center">